-When hauling the welder between job sites, close the fuel shut-off valve.
+When hauling the welder between job sites, close the fuel shut-off valve on the fuel filter located on the output rail.

 If the fuel supply is cut off or runs out while the fuel pump is operating, air may be entrapped in the fuel distribution system.
 If this happens, bleeding of the fuel system may be necessary.
 Use qualified personnel to do this per the instructions in the MAINTENANCE section of this manual.